Common Sewing Mistakes And How To Fix Them

 Sewing is a rewarding skill, but common sewing mistakes can create havoc for the sewer. and troubles with sewing machines can turn a fun project into a frustrating hassle.
 Knowing what these issues are and how to address them can save a lot of time.

-First on the list is thread tension problems.
-This is where the thread either pulls too tight or is too loose, causing stitches to be either too loose or too tight.
-It’s crucial to adjust the tension dial according to the fabric and thread you’re using.
-So always test on a scrap piece beforehand.
-I find that on most machines if the tension is set at half way you’re probably going to sew ok with most fabric.
-So for Example, when setting the tension dial half way, first look at the tension knob and you see that most likely the numbers go from 0-9, if you turn the know to about 4 or 4.5, halfway between 1-0.
+For Example, when setting the tension dial half way, first look at the tension knob and you’ll see that (most likely) the numbers go from 0-9, if you turn the dial to about 4 or 4.5, halfway between 0-9, your stitches will probably look good.
 It’s also important to know how to adjust the tension on the bobbin case.
-For this I recommend a bobbin tension meter.
-As well there is a way to adjust the bobbin case with a small screwdriver or even using a dime.
+There is a way to adjust the bobbin case tension with a small screwdriver or even using a dime.
 You don’t really need to turn the little screw very much at all to notice a change.
 Make sure to test on your fabric to see if the stitches are balanced.
+You can also purchase a bobbin tension meter.
+Not that common but useful.
+When your stitches are balanced you will not see the top thread on the bottom side nor will you see the bobbin thread on the top side.

 Fixing Bad Sewing: Techniques and Tips

 Everyone messes up from time to time, even the most experienced sewers.
 Recognizing and fixing bad sewing techniques can be a real game-changer for improving the overall quality of your projects.
 So you should get used to making mistakes and fixing them.
 Don’t be in a rush complete your project.
 Take time to fix sewing errors it will make you a better sewer, give you more patience and you’ll avoid becoming a fast and sloppy sewer.
 I’ve seen plenty of those.
 When you first start learning do everything slowly and thoughtfully over time you will become a better sewer and you’ll start sewing faster and more accurately.
 So if you’re in a class and other students are doing a great job and sewing faster than you don’t try to catch up, everyone learns differently and in their own time.
+Although, I do know there are beginner classes that have you sew a project in a fixed amount of time, I don’t like sewing class structures like this.
+There aren’t many but see if you can find a class that lets you sew at your own pace, they might be more expensive but you’ll really learn so much better with this type of class.

-One common mistake is uneven stitches, which often results from not guiding the fabric properly, or pulling as you guide your fabric back, or working with the wrong needle size.
+One common mistake is uneven seams, which often results from not guiding the fabric properly, or pulling as you guide your fabric back, or working with the wrong needle size.
 Practicing steady, consistent fabric guiding and keeping your stitches on track.
 As well, it’s a good idea to start to train your eye using the seam guides line on the throat plate.
 Most throat plates have seam guide lines for the various seam allowances.
 Practice sewing a straight stitch line.
 Place the fabric at the seam allowance, let’s use the 5/8’s line.
 Place the cloth under the foot and line it up straight with the 5/8’s guide line.
 Lower the pressure foot and now look lower on the fabric say about 1 1/2-2″ below the needle and use your eye as you sew keeping your eye guiding the fabric along the 5/8’s line.
 Your eye is looking at the stitch line and the 5/8’s guide line about 2″ lower than the needle.
 By setting up your seam correctly at the 5/8’s guide line and your eye looking below the needle, will ensure that when it reaches the needle you’re sewing and continuing a straight seam allowance.

 Another frequent issue is misaligned seams, especially when piecing fabrics together.
 Pinning the edges of your fabric correctly before sewing and then basting your seams is like giving your project a helping hand.
 Then when you’re ready to sew use the seam guide line and a good eye as mentioned in the paragraph above.